 - Consider annual dental cleanings - Besides just bad breath, poor dental health causes pain and can lead to heart, liver and kidney disease.

 - Don’t skip out on their exercise - Regular exercise maintains a healthy weight, builds strength and endurance and reduces behavior and medical problems associated with inactivity.
 Depending on breed, age and size, activity levels will vary, but do not let the winter months keep you from jogging or walking your dog.
 Most dogs will retrieve balls or toys for hours if you will toss it for them!
 Encourage cats to be active with toys or chasing laser pointers.

 - Consider training – Beyond learning the basics of sit, stay and come, effective training can help your pet become a successful member of your family and build a strong bond between you.
 Starting early as a puppy or soon after you adopt is best, but training can be applied to all ages.
 You can teach an old dog new tricks!
 We have an American Behavior College Certified Dog Trainer on staff who conducts private and group lessons.

 - Provide heartworm prevention - Heartworm disease, a potentially life-threatening condition, is prevalent in Alabama because of mosquitoes.
 Heartworms live in the heart, blood vessels and lungs of an infected pet.
 While treatment is available, prevention is much safer and without side effects.
 Even indoor pets need to be on heartworm prevention – there are numerous products available including monthly pills, topical options or an injectable from our veterinarians.
-Call 991-5416 or request your appointment online now for a heartworm test!

 - Log into your pet portal - 24/7 access to your pet's medical history, retrieve pet ID cards with vaccine information, browse our extensive library of educational tools related to your pet's health, view and request appointments and set up medication dose reminders and shop our online pet pharmacy & supply store.